MohammadAmini77/Persian-BERT-Fine-Tuning-for-Sequence-Classification/README.md

 # Persian BERT Fine-Tuning for Sequence Classification

-This repository provides a Jupyter Notebook for **fine-tuning Persian BERT models** on a sequence classification task (e.g., sentiment analysis, topic classification, or other NLP tasks in Persian).
+This repository provides a Jupyter Notebook for **fine-tuning Persian BERT models** on a sequence classification task (e.g., sentiment analysis, topic classification, or other NLP tasks in Persian) from scratch.
 It demonstrates how to leverage [Hugging Face Transformers](https://huggingface.co/transformers/) to train, evaluate, and test a pre-trained Persian BERT model.

 ---